VasudhaJha/advent_of_code/README.md

 ## Repository Structure

 The solutions are organized by year, programming language, and challenge day.
-Each day's directory includes code files for both part 1 and part 2 of the challenge.
-Here's an overview of the structure:
+Each day's directory includes that day's question, input files and solution code files for both part 1 and part 2 of the challenge.

-advent_of_code/
-├── 2015/
-│ ├── python/
-│ │ ├── day-01/
-│ │ │ ├── part1.py
-│ │ │ ├── part2.py
-│ │ ├── ...
-├── ...

 ## Usage